Hullabalo/ComfyUI-Loop/README.md

 - Not as user friendly as I want it to be out of the box (some small lacks in code to fix later.)

 ## Future plans
-- adding some sort of mask edit bridge in the Loop crop node
+- adding some kind of mask edit capabilities in the 'Image Crop' node
 - more file format outputs
-- better code
+- Better code, without changing the developer ahah

 I plan to revisit the code later but it works well for basic use (don't judge a fish by its ability to climb a tree, I do my best :D).
 If you encounter issues or have suggestions, ask on the repo ! :)